MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-restore-data.md

     b. **Create new SharePoint site and restore to there** option
         - The entire OneDrive will restore to a new SharePoint site where you can then copy or move data into the original OneDrive to create a roll-forward type of restore and avoid overwriting currently healthy data.

-9. On the **Review and finish** page, you'll be asked to review and finish all your choices.
+9. On the **Review and Finish** page, you'll be asked to review and finish all your choices.
 If everything looks as you want it, select **Restore OneDrive accounts**.

     ![Screenshot showing the Review and finish page for OneDrive.](../../media/content-understanding/backup-onedrive-review-finish.png)